 3. Record adventures.

 Every time you go somewhere for the first time, or even the first time in a while, take a picture of one object, face, or scene from that place.
 Then write a blurb about one exciting event that happened while you were there.
 If you enjoy photography, you can print the photographs and glue them into the journal.
 Write about the day or event underneath them.
 If you’re an artist, sketch the scene and write below.
 I’m not the best at drawing, but sometimes just enjoy trying to sketch the place.
 It can produce something entertaining at the very least!
+Document your travels, whether they’re local adventures or international journeys.
+Include details about the places you visit, people you meet, and your overall experiences.

-4. Highs and lows.
+4. Highs and lows

 My family sometimes does “highs and lows” at the dinner table, where each person says their “high” and “low” for the day.
 Translate this thought exercise into a journal, and record the most positive event and most negative event from each day, on each page.
 Sometimes I can’t help myself from adding more “highs” than “lows,” or more “lows” than “highs”.
 Writing down snippets from each day helps me appreciate the good and put the bad in perspective.